-Some time after my cover begins I go to my doctor for a routine visit.
+Sometime after my cover begins I go to my doctor for a routine visit.
 A heart condition is diagnosed and it must have started to develop before my policy began.
 What is the position?

-You would be covered provided that there were no symptoms evident at the time your policy commenced and you had no previous treatment for diabetes or hypertension.
+You would be covered provided that there were no symptoms evident at the time your policy commenced and it was not a specified condition, as shown in the table under section 5 'Existing medical conditions', nor a pre-existing condition.